 And here we are, over twenty years later.
 But here's the thing that bothers me about it all.
 Not the haste or the bad choices.
 I was a teenager like so many others.
 It was the fact that at 15 I had no idea what to expect.
 From any of it.
 Relationships, Sex, Male and Female dynamics.
 My most important education was left to the agony aunt columns in teenage magazines.

-As our society creates a system where we all need to work 60+ years to support the cost of what we all consume (and which lets countless more starve), so our education, restricted and controlled by the tentacles of religion, has ostracized what we need to know in life, and prioritised only what we need to know to get a job.
+As our society creates a system where we all need to work 60+ years to support the cost of what we all consume (and which lets countless more starve), so our restricted education, has suppressed what we need to know in life, and prioritised only what we need to know to get a job.
 Not what we need to know to make us happy.
 Just what we need to know to cut off our gut instincts, pursue a career to earn money and understand the biology behind making a baby without any emotional sexuality or connection.

 We need more.